housenkui/WKWebView-Console/README.md

 Main idea:

+  Don't change js any code.
+All code write in native.
   1.rewrite the console.log method of JS.
-2.iOS port is injected when H5 starts to create the DOM tree.
+2.iOS native code injected the method when H5 starts to create the DOM tree.